jpwolfe31/14x63-Luminator-Flip-Dot-Display/README.md

 The display is controlled by a Blynk iPhone app.
 Unfortunately, Blynk just announced that it is not supporting new makers on its app, but I believe this program could be modified to work with the Aurduino Cloud IOT and its messenger and button widgets.

-Happy to answer any questions.
+See folders above for code, schematics, build information and printed circuit boards.
+Feel free to email me at jpwolfe31@yahoo.com if you have any questions.